 One potential challenge for any clinical trial is an unanticipated change to the putative study population.
-These changes can arise for a variety of reasons, including shifts in health plan coverage, changing demographics, clinic or health system leadership and organization, and extrinsic factors (such as media reports) that affect the willingness of healthcare providers or patients to enroll in a clinical trial.
+These changes can arise for a variety of reasons, including shifts in health plan coverage, changes in demographic characteristics, changes in clinic or health system leadership or organization, and extrinsic factors (such as media reports) that affect the willingness of healthcare providers or patients to enroll in a clinical trial.
 When these changes occur, they can have differential effects on study arms.
-Below, we will examine some of the factors that can affect a study population and address the importance of planning for, monitoring, and evaluating such changes.
+Below, we examine some of the factors that can affect a study population and address the importance of planning for, monitoring, and evaluating such changes.

 Case Example: STOP CRC Trial

-The NIH Collaboratory’s Strategies and Opportunities to Stop Colorectal Cancer (STOP CRC) trial is a CRT designed to evaluate strategies for improving rates of colorectal cancer screening.
+The Strategies and Opportunities to Stop Colorectal Cancer (STOP CRC) trial, an NIH Collaboratory Demonstration Project, is a CRT designed to evaluate strategies for improving rates of colorectal cancer screening.
 The study, which is being conducted in a network of federally qualified health centers in Oregon and California, encountered unanticipated changes to potential study populations when the recent Medicaid expansion created volatility as coverage expanded.

 Case Example: PPACT

-The NIH Collaboratory’s Collaborative Care for Chronic Pain in Primary Care Trial (PPACT) is a cluster-randomized trial comparing multimodal approaches to pain management in order to reduce reliance on opioids.
-The study was initiated before the current recognition of an epidemic of opioid misuse and abuse that has been widely covered in the press.
-As a result, health systems have implemented some of the same strategies as PPACT and the usual-care arm has become more like the intervention arm.
+The Collaborative Care for Chronic Pain in Primary Care Trial (PPACT), an NIH Collaboratory Demonstration Project, is a CRT comparing multimodal approaches to pain management to reduce reliance on opioids.
+The study was initiated before the current recognition of an epidemic of opioid misuse and abuse that has been widely covered in the news media.
+As a result, health systems have implemented some of the same strategies as PPACT, and the usual care arm has become more like the intervention arm.
 To the extent that these changes are beneficial, the study will not be able to test the overall effect of the intervention.

-Extrinsic factors affecting decisions by patients or providers about whether to participate in a trial or to continue in it may also perturb the available study population in ways that are difficult to plan for.
-For example, pre-existing conceptions about the study, media coverage of a particular therapy, or even of clinical research more generally (whether positive or negative) may affect willingness to participate in a trial.
-In addition, positive or negative media coverage or other reputational issues may affect willingness to seek treatment at a particular clinical or health system.
+Extrinsic factors affecting decisions by patients or providers about whether to participate in a trial or to continue in it may also perturb the available study population in ways that are difficult to anticipate.
+For example, pre-existing conceptions about the study, media coverage of a particular therapy, and even coverage of clinical research more generally (whether positive or negative) may affect willingness to participate in a trial.
+In addition, positive or negative media coverage of reputational issues may affect willingness to seek treatment at a particular clinical or health system.

-Leadership change at a hospital or health system, may occur rapidly and frequently in an era of frequent consolidation and reorganization.
-Such changes may also affect the level of support available for a study, whether in start-up, conduct, or follow-up phase, and in some cases can effectively stop an ongoing trial at a given site.
+Leadership changes in a hospital or health system may occur rapidly and frequently in an era of frequent consolidation and reorganization.
+Such changes may also affect the level of support available for a study, whether in the start-up, conduct, or follow-up phase, and in some cases can effectively stop an ongoing trial at a given site.
 Written agreements prior to study start should be a matter of course, specifying the level of participation and guaranteeing that the protocol will be followed for the duration of the study.

 Regulations and Standards

 Changes in regulations governing medical practice or research conduct may create challenges for ongoing studies or render a study in planning or development impracticable.
-Similarly, many newer pragmatic trial designs depend on facilitated access to electronic patient data for cohort identification through federated systems and distributed research networks.
-Changes in the regulations and practices affecting access to these data could have significant effects on pragmatic trials.
+Many newer PCT designs depend on facilitated access to electronic patient data for cohort identification through federated systems and distributed research networks.
+Changes in the regulations and practices affecting access to these data could have significant effects on PCTs.